Search the Coffee Bean Matrix

 Farmers take great care in how they grow the beans, harvesting techniques they use, and processing methods.
 All the extra time and care they put in ensure the green coffee beans are mold free before transport.
 The low moisture content in the beans reduces any risks of mold growth during transport.
 And we check all coffee once it reaches our warehouse to ascertain if it's too our standards.

-How to Tell if Your Coffee Contains Mold
+How to Know if Your Coffee is Mold Free

 Coffee mold is harder to identify than other food molds.
 Most likely, you won't be able to identify the mold through taste.
 But you can see it in ground coffee.
 It will look like white powder amongst the grounds and will give off a musty odor.